 Georgian side expressed interest in sharing Czech experience in elaboration of employment support services, characteristics of employment agency and in discussing opportunities to sign a temporary labour migration (circular migration) agreement between the countries.

-The Czech side proposed to prepare and submit an official proposal to the Georgian side in the field of equipping cancer facilities with medical equipment for radiotherapy manufactured by the Czech company UJP PRAHA.

 10. Cooperation in the Fields of Communications, Information Technologies and Innovations

 Both Sides emphasized the importance of cooperation in the field of Communications, Information Technologies and Innovations and agreed to facilitate further development of cooperation between relevant ministries and authorities.

+In this regard, the Georgian side addressed to Czech side to accelerate reviewing of draft Agreement between the Government of Georgia and the Government of the Czech Republic on Cooperation in the fields of Telecommunications, Information Technologies and Post, which was prepared by Georgian Side and sent via diplomatic channels to Czech side.

 Both Sides emphasized the importance of deepening collaboration and share experience on development of digital economy.

 Both Sides agreed to continue close cooperation and mutual support in sector specialized International organizations International Telecommunication Union (ITU), Universal Postal Union (UPU), The European Conference of Postal and Telecommunications Administrations (CEPT).

-continue
+Georgian side addressed to the Czech side continue to provide international telephone, telegraph and postal services with Abkhazia (Georgia) and Tskhinvali region/South Ossetia (Georgia), guided in accordance with international law and relevant international Acts of International Telecommunication Union (ITU) and Universal Postal Union (UPU).

+Both Sides underlined the importance of deepening collaboration between Georgia and Czech Republic in the field of innovation, startups and technology transfer based on already established partnership between Georgian Innovation and Technology Agency (GITA) and Technology Agency of the Czech Republic (TACR).
+Georgian and Czech sides have elaborated the draft of MoU to be signed between Technology Agency of the Czech Republic (TACR) and Georgia’s Innovation and Technology Agency (GITA) in September, 2018.

+Georgian side expressed its interest in cooperation with TACR in developing innovation, start-up and R&D ecosystem in the country.
+Specifically, sharing experience on Czech programs (Alfa, Beta, Gama programs).

+Georgia’s Innovation and Technology Agency (GITA) expressed its interest to facilitate partnerships between Czech and Georgian organizations through B2B, trade missions and startup pitching events both in Georgia and in Czech Republic for startups, innovators, ICT companies.
+As well as initiating the partnership in the framework of EU support programs (EEN, H2020, etc.).

 11. Cooperation in the field of Education and Science (agreeded)